gabrielcuvillier/arxwasm/README.md

 Here are the basic steps to install Naclports.
 More information may be found here:  http://code.google.com/p/naclports/wiki/HowTo_Checkout

+* If you come from the previous chapter, be sure to move outside the nacl_sdk folder:

+        $ cd ..

-* The following packages needs to be installed: git, python2.7, make, sed, bash, curl, zip
+* The following packages needs to be installed: git, python2.7, python-dev, make, sed, bash, curl, zip

-        $ sudo apt-get install git gcc python2.7 make sed bash curl zip
+        $ sudo apt-get install git gcc python2.7 python-dev make sed bash curl zip

 * For some reason, Naclport relies on "Depot Tools" to be installed.
 More information may be found here: http://www.chromium.org/developers/how-tos/install-depot-tools

-    As a summary, run the following commands (be sure to go outside of the nacl_sdk folder, set in the previous chapter):
+    As a summary, run the following commands:

             $ git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git
             $ export PATH=`pwd`/depot_tools:"$PATH"